Congregation Adath Jeshurun (Louisville, Ky.)

 Berman discusses Beth Hamedrash Hagadol, the Louisville Hebrew School, the Young Men's Hebrew Association, Neighborhood House, the Adath Jeshurun Sunday school, synagogue picnics, the Phoenix Hill Neighborhood, Liberty Hall, and World War I.

-The narrator discusses the origins of Adath Jeshurun congregation.
+The narrator discusses the origins of Adath Jeshurun congregation as well as the neighborhoods she lived in, including the West End.

 Annette Gale's parents were Jenny and Aaron Vine, her grandmother was Blema Vine.
 They were all from Poland and immigrated to New York and then to Louisville in 1922.
 She tells of her youth and the Walnut to Magnolia and Brook Street areas.
 Her parents had a grocery store.
 Associated families: Eva Yussman, Herman Cohen, Freda Gurwitch, Minnie Cohen, Rose Tarbis.
 Discusses Jewish merchants, the American Grocery Co., the University of Louisville, Girls High School, transportation, Adath Jeshurun, Talmud Torah, going to Keat's Theatre at 5th and Walnut, radio, Young Men's Hebrew Association, World War II, and the 1937 flood.